Retail investors have jumped into funds that are actively trading carbon credits/allowances, and have been handsomely rewarded.

 What are carbon credits/allowances?

-Carbon credits or allowances are issued by the government, and allows companies to emit a certain amount of carbon dioxide a year.
+Carbon credits or allowances are issued by the government, and allow companies to emit a certain amount of carbon dioxide a year.
 This credit is part of a cap and trade system that is aimed at incentivizing lower emissions.

 A cap and trade system provides economic incentives for meeting emission targets.
 Typically, cap and trade system follows this general format: